julianhinz/R_glmhdfe/README.md

 For certain distribution and link combinations this yields explicit solutions for the estimated coefficient for the fixed effects ![glm](resources/delta.png).
 Specifically, this is the case for the Gaussian distribution with identity and log link, and for the Poisson, Gamma and Inverse Gaussian distributions with log link.
 This makes it possible to compute the fixed effects separately from the estimation of the coefficients on variables of interest, dramatically increasing the speed of the estimation procedure.

 For more detail on the inner workings see the [technical note](resources/glmhdfe-technical-note.pdf).
-For details on the `Stata` implementation consult [Stata readme file](https://github.com/julianhinz/glmhdfe/Stata_glmhdfe).
+For details on the `Stata` implementation consult the [Stata readme file](https://github.com/julianhinz/glmhdfe/Stata_glmhdfe).

 # Implementation in R